HengyiWang/SIRNet/README.md

 # SIRNet

 This is the PyTorch implementation for "Boosting Video Object Segmentation based on Scale Inconsistency", ICME, 2022.
 We present a refinement framework to boost the performance of pre-trained semi-supervised video object segmentation models.
+[Project page](https://hengyiwang.github.io/projects/icme22.html)